Armed Forces of Liberia: Rebuilding the AFL

 On January 11, 2008, a total 485 soldiers graduated from Initial Entry Training class 08–01.
 The addition of this third class of soldiers, consisting of 468 men and 17 women, raised the total strength of the AFL from 639 to 1,124.
 As the new Liberian force developed, UNMIL started winding down its initially 15,000 strong peacekeeping mission; by 2008 the force had been reduced to 11,000.

 In the interim buildup period, President Johnson-Sirleaf decided that a Nigerian officer would act as the Command Officer-In-Charge of the new armed forces.
 Major General Suraj Abdurrahman succeeded the previous incumbent, Lieutenant General Luka Yusuf, in early June 2007; Lieutenant General Yusuf had been posted home to Nigeria to become Chief of Army Staff.

 Luka had succeeded the previous Liberian Chief of Staff, Kpenkpa Y. Konah, in 2006.
 In mid-July 2008, five reinstated AFL officers returned from the Nigerian Armed Forces Command and Staff College after training there.
 These officers include Lt Cols.
 Sekou S. Sheriff, Boakai B. Kamara, Aaron T. Johnson, Daniel K. Moore and Major Andrew J. Wleh.
 Subsequently, Aaron T. Johnson was promoted to colonel and confirmed by the Liberian Senate as Deputy Chief of Staff of the AFL, immediately subordinate to General Abdurrahman.
 A number of the current senior AFL officers have been drawn from the ranks of the previous 1993–94 Interim Government of National Unity paramilitary police force, the 'Black Berets.'

 Facility reconstruction has not been limited to VOA/Camp Ware and Schiefflin/EBK.
 The Chinese Government offered in 2006 to rebuild Camp Tubman in Gbarnga, and the new facility was opened in April 2009.
 There is also a plan to rebuild Camp Todee in Todee District, upper Montserrado.
 The Barclay Training Center (BTC) was handed back to the Government of Liberia on July 31, 2009, at a ceremony attended by the Minister for National Defense and the United States Ambassador after four years of management by DynCorp.

-In October 2009 a State Partnership Program relationship was begun between the AFL and the U.S. state of Michigan's Michigan National Guard.
-Of the other large number of security agencies, plans existed as of mid-2008 at least to dissolve the Ministry of National Security, the National Bureau of Investigation and the Liberia Drug Enforcement Agency.
-The 2009–2010 budget appears to indicate however that this consolidation has not taken place.
+In October 2009, the Armed Forces of Liberia (AFL) and the U.S. state of Michigan established a State Partnership Program (SPP) relationship through the Michigan National Guard.
+The partnership has focused on professional military education, disaster response, engineering support, and institutional capacity-building, and remained active as of 2026, marking over 15 years of sustained cooperation.

 Peacekeeping operations

-In 2013, the AFL deployed a platoon as part of the United Nations Multidimensional Integrated Stabilization Mission in Mali (MINUSMA), marking the first time that the AFL had operated abroad since the United Nations Operation in the Congo in the early 1960s.
-Initially under Nigerian command, the AFL platoon came under Togo Contingent Command when Nigeria withdrew from the mission.
-Despite some initial logistical problems the platoon performed admirably, performing patrols and VIP escort duties.
-The deployment has now seen a number of rotations:
+In 2013, the AFL deployed a platoon to the United Nations Multidimensional Integrated Stabilization Mission in Mali (MINUSMA), marking the first time the force had operated abroad since the United Nations Operation in the Congo in the early 1960s.
+Initially deployed under Nigerian command, the Liberian contingent later operated under Togolese command following Nigeria’s withdrawal.
+Despite early logistical challenges, AFL personnel conducted patrols, base security, and VIP escort duties.